Hartlip

-Hartlip is a village and civil parish in the borough of Swale, in the county of Kent, England.
+Hartlip is a village and civil parish in the borough of Swale, Kent, England.

-The population estimate was 680 in 1991, and in 2001 there were 566 registered voters.
-At the 2011 Census the population was 746.
-The village covers 1420 acres (5.7 km²) and is in an agricultural region of high quality fruit farming, hops and grain.
+Parish estimated population in 1991 was 680, and in 2011, 746.
+In 2001 there were 566 registered voters.

-Location

-Hartlip is situated between the M2 motorway (Strood to Canterbury) and the A2 main road from London to Canterbury.
-It is at Hartlip Hill, between Rainham and Newington on Watling Street, the old Roman road.
-It stands about 50 m above sea level.

-Ordnance Survey grid reference: TQ 838 642 GB.

-Name

 The name Hartlip derives from the Old English hliep, which meant a gate or fence.
 In combination with heorot (hart or stag), the name therefore means a "gate over which harts leap".
 The first recorded version of the name was Heordlyp in the 11th century.

-Places of interest
+Geography

+Hartlip is between the M2 motorway (Strood to Canterbury) and the A2 main road from London to Canterbury.
+It is at Hartlip Hill, between Rainham and Newington on Watling Street, the old Roman road.
+Standing about 160 ft above sea level, the parish covers 1420 acre, and is in an agricultural region of fruit farming, hops and grain.